capytaine/capytaine/docs/index.rst

    features.rst

+If you need support, you can ask questions on the `Github discussion page <https://github.com/mancellin/capytaine/discussions>`_ or as `Github issues <https://github.com/mancellin/capytaine/issues/>`_.
+Please do not contact the developpers directly by email, unless you are looking for private paid support.

 Contributions are welcome!
-Please report bugs and suggest improvements as `Github issues <https://github.com/mancellin/capytaine/issues/>`_.
+Please, report bugs and suggest improvements as `Github issues <https://github.com/mancellin/capytaine/issues/>`_.

 .. raw:: html